-Don’t recommend screening for breast or colorectal cancer, nor prostate cancer (with the PSA test) without considering life expectancy and the risks of testing, overdiagnosis, and overtreatment.
+Don’t recommend screening for breast, colorectal, prostate, or lung cancers without considering life expectancy and the risks of testing, overdiagnosis, and overtreatment.

 |References:||• Schröder FH, Hugosson J, Roobol MJ, Tammela TL, Ciatto S, Nelen V, Kwiatkowski M, Lujan M, Lilja H, Zappa M, Denis LJ, Recker F, Páez A, Määttänen L, Bangma CH, Aus G, Carlsson S,Villers A, Rebillard X, van der Kwast T, Kujala PM, Blijenberg BG, Stenman UH, Huber A, Taari K, Hakama M, Moss SM, de Koning HJ, Auvinen A; ERSPC Investigators.Prostate-cancer mortality at 11 years of follow-up.
 N Engl J Med.
 2012 Mar 15;366(11):981–90.

 • Moyer VA; U.S. Preventive Services Task Force.
 Screening for prostate cancer: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2012 July 17;157(2):120–34.

 • Walter LC, Covinsky KE.
 Cancer screening in elderly patients: a framework for individualized decision making.
 JAMA.
 2001 Jun 6;285(21):2750–6.

 • Lee SJ, Boscardin WJ, Stijacic-Cenzer I, Conell-Price J, O’Brien S, Walter LC.
 Time lag to benefit after screening for breast and colorectal cancer: meta-analysis of survival data from the United States, Sweden, United Kingdom, and Denmark.
 BMJ.
 2012 Jan 8;346:e8441.